About our Program

 Teaching American History Program I

-A Partnership of The University of Alabama History Department, College of Education, and the Alabama Museum of Natural History,
+College of Education, and the Alabama Museum of Natural History,

 The Tuscaloosa City and County School Systems,

-Westervelt-Warner Museum of American Art,
+and the Westervelt-Warner Museum of American Art

 Southern History as U.S. History: Civil War to Civil Rights and Beyond